eboto/Conductor/README.md

 ##Introduction

-Conductor is a useful way to keep track of, update, and query, asynchronous `NSOperation` objects.
+Conductor is a useful way to keep track of, update, and watch the progress, asynchronous `NSOperation` jobs in an `NSOperationQueue`.

 Often times in iOS apps there is a need to manage asynchronous background tasks.
 Frequently, these tasks can be grouped into specific types of operations, like downloading images from a web service, or parsing a JSON response from an API.
 Moving as much processing as you can off the main thread is vital for a good user experience so we don't lock up the user interface, for instance.